Find out how to design a solid incentive program and motivate your customer support team.

 According to Gorgias data from over 10,000 merchants, launching a customer service employee incentive program can lift overall revenue by 1%.

-There are a couple of reasons why incentive plans for customer support teams can offer this degree of value.
+There are several reasons why incentive plans for customer support teams can offer this degree of value.
 The first and most obvious benefit of these programs is that they are proven to boost agent performance.
-In fact, properly structured incentive programs can improve employee performance by as much as 44%.
+Properly structured incentive programs can improve employee performance by as much as 44%.
 Customer support incentive programs are especially beneficial when you can align your incentive programs with company goals and channel that performance boost toward the areas that matter most.

 Along with improving agent performance, customer support incentive programs can also improve employee retention.
 The cost of replacing an employee is typically one-half to two times the employee’s annual salary, and employee recognition programs can help mitigate turnaround and boost retention.